zandax online course logo

 OK, let's be frank: your own self-assessment may be biased, because, in working situations, I've not met too many people who say they don't want to succeed.
 But if you want to be fair to yourself, you need to look back on times of hardship, on setbacks you've had, and assess whether you did all you could, or could you have done more?
 Have you failed but blamed others without considering your own shortcomings?
 If the answer is yes, that's ok, but it's important to learn from your mistakes.
 If the answer is no, in other words you have always done the right thing, you may want to dig deeper and ask yourself again.
 Don't beat yourself up, but resolve to do more and try harder next time.
 Sometimes what appears to be a failure of will can actually be a lack of awareness, or even confidence.

-But at the end of any day, in any situation, it's better to be realistic – so even if you realise that success (in whatever way you've defined it) doesn't actually matter as much as you thought, then that's fine: accept it and take the pressure off yourself and those around you.
+But at the end of any day, in any situation, it's better to be realistic – so even if you realize that success (in whatever way you've defined it) doesn't actually matter as much as you thought, then that's fine: accept it and take the pressure off yourself and those around you.
 If you're still adamant that success is important to you, you should be sure that your will is at least the equal of your skill.

 And whatever your choice, I hope this article helps you to reach a conclusion that gives you a happy outcome.